RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Results

 \subsection{Properties of RDA-PSO estimates}

 The RDA-PSO inverse method estimates the four parameter {\tt k}, {\tt q}, {\tt p}, and ${\tt s}_{\tt e}$ from uncorrected temporal and spatial ratios (i.e. as defined in Equations \eqref{eq:time_pct} and \eqref{eq:sp_pct} without adjustments).
+Estimates of the diffusion coefficient $D$ depend directly on estimates of {\tt k}, as shown in equation (\ref{eq:DTrue_k}).
 Uncertainty in the produced estimates results from arbitrariness of the initial conditions in parameter space for the zero-generation particles, from the stochastic nature of the forward model applied at each step of the method, as well as from the use of a finite number of generations.
-We confirmed that when applied to temporal and spatial ratios collected from virtual experiments, in which walkers spread with a known diffusion coefficient $D$, the RDA-PSO method recovers the actual value of $D$ with high accuracy.
-See Appendix \ref{sec:App_synth} for an example.
+We confirmed that when applied to temporal and spatial ratios collected from virtual experiments, in which walkers spread with a known diffusion coefficient $D$, the RDA-PSO method recovers the actual value of {\tt k} and thus of $D$ with high accuracy.
+See Appendices \ref{sec:App_synth} and \ref{SP:ATCM_prop} for two examples.
+The remaining three parameters, {\tt q}, {\tt p}, and ${\tt s}_{\tt e}$, are all features of the capture sites.
+Our numerical explorations indicate that these parameters are not individually identifiable and that their RDA-PSO estimates adjust themselves relative to one another in predictable ways.
+Importantly, we note that each estimation of the triplet ({\tt q}, {\tt p}, and ${\tt s}_{\tt e}$) produced by the RDA-PSO method is associated with a reliable estimate of the diffusion coefficient, which is therefore identifiable.